Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 during install.
 This search engine can be enabled in main settings and site settings.
 It can be removed too.

-To create a config for a page with a search engine, follow these steps.
+To create a new config for a page with a search engine, follow these steps.

 1. Create an engine
     1. Add a new engine with name `Internal` or whatever you want, using the